HPS Part IB Supervision Topics

 Descartes

-"Should we doubt that there is an external world?"
+"Should we doubt that there is an external world?"or

 "How much skepticism do Descartes's arguments license?"